The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

 Any simply-connected topological space $X$ has a rationalisation $(X_\Q, f)$ (unique up to homotopy, see \eg \cite[Theorem 9.7]{felix01}), which is a simply-connected space $X_\Q$ together with a map $f : X \to X_\Q$ such that $f_* : \pi_k(X) \otimes \Q \to \pi_k(X_\Q)$ are isomorphisms.
 Two spaces $X$ and $X'$ are rationally homotopy equivalent if and only if their rationalisations are homotopy equivalent.

-For any topological space $X$, we can define the \bmp{} $\princ_X \colon \bmsp_n(X) \to H^{4n-1}(X)$ in terms of the algebra $\drpl(X)$ of piecewise linear forms on $X$ (see Sullivan \cite[\S 7]{sullivan77} or F\'elix--Halperin--Thomas \cite[II 10(c)]{felix01} for the definition of $\drpl(X)$).
-The following theorem identifies the \bmp{} as a complete obstruction to realising an isomorphism of the cohomology algebras of \tkc{} \fkm s by a rational homotopy equivalence.
+For any CW complex $X$, we can define the \bmp{} $\princ_X \colon \bmspa{X} \to H^{*-1}(X)$ in terms of the algebra $\drpl(X)$ of piecewise linear forms on $X$ (see Sullivan \cite[\S 7]{sullivan77} or F\'elix--Halperin--Thomas \cite[II 10(c)]{felix01} for the definition of $\drpl(X)$).
+The theorem below identifies the \bmp{} as a complete obstruction to realising an isomorphism of the cohomology algebras of closed \tkc{} manifolds of dimension up to $5n{-}3$ by a rational homotopy equivalence.
 Such obstructions are studied more generally by Halperin and Stasheff \cite{halperin79}.